techidaily/site-android-transfer/source/_posts/two-ways-to-sync-contacts-from-oneplus-12-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![receive contacts on new device](https://images.wondershare.com/drfone/article/2022/01/transfer-contacts-android-to-android-8.jpg)

-And that is how to transfer contacts from an Android smartphone to another using Bluetooth!

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aqeO4ed766s?si=AWtKHxP4hvQRd_lk&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+And that is how to transfer contacts from an Android smartphone to another using Bluetooth!

 ## Part II: Other Methods to Transfer Contacts from OnePlus 12 to Other Android Devices